Emergency Water Purification

 Chemical Water Purification

-Potassium Permanganate - (Condy's Crystals) can be purchased at hardware stores.
-Sold as a water softener.
+Potassium Permanganate - (Condy's Crystals) can be purchased online or at hardware stores.
+Potassium Permanganate is sold as a water softener.
 Can be purchased in both powder and pill form (permitabs).
 This chemical compound has many uses from fire starting to water purification.
 Just a few crystals can treat a quart of water.

 ( aproximately 0.01% solution) 1 gram per liter (3 - 4 crystals)